 To successfully use this pricing strategy, you have to create bundles where the perceived value exceeds the asking price.

 If you get the right value in front of the right customer at the appropriate price you’re more likely to make a sale.

 - The average cost per unit lowers through increased production

 - The average total cost of production decreases as a result of increasing the number of different products produced

 - Marginal costs of bundling are low

 - Consumers appreciate the resulting simplification of the purchase decision and benefit from the joint performance of the combined product.

-We see this pricing srategy most commonly in a one-time purchase scenario- and revenue recognition is straight forward.
+We see this pricing strategy most commonly in a one-time purchase scenario- and revenue recognition is straight forward.
 However, price bundling can be applied to a product or service that is invoiced on a recurring basis.
-If this is the case, revenue would have to be recognized overtime which means the process can get complex and labour intensive.
-Billing automation is becomes extremely appealing as the company grows.
+If this is the case, revenue would have to be recognized over time, which means the process can get complex and labour intensive.
+Billing automation becomes extremely appealing as the company grows.

 Used properly, the bundling pricing strategy can be very beneficial.
-But it’s not right for every business.
-We recommend to making sure it’s right for your company before selecting the right pricing strategy..
+But it’s not a right fit for every business.
+We recommend making sure it’s the best solution for your company before selecting a pricing strategy..